 SpaceX was founded under the belief that a future where humanity is out exploring the stars is fundamentally more exciting than one where we are not.
 Today SpaceX is actively developing the technologies to make this possible, with the ultimate goal of enabling human life on Mars.

-The Avionics Test group is responsible for designing and developing test systems for all the electronic hardware and software on our rockets and spacecraft.
+Want to drive innovation...all the way to Mars?
+As a member of the Avionics Test group, you will have the unique opportunity to design and develop test systems for all the electronic hardware and software on our rockets and spacecraft.
 This includes but is not limited to: flight computers, power conversion units, analog and digital circuit boards, FPGA’s, and communication system units.